 In July 2011 SymBio bought the exclusive right to develop and sell the intravenous (IV) and oral forms of rigosertib following completion of Onconova's phase II US clinical trial for the IV form.
 In September 2012, Baxter International Inc. acquired the exclusive right to develop and sell rigosertib in Europe.

 Development status of rigosertib

-As of February 2015, SymBio is developing the IV form of rigosertib for the indication of relapsed or refractory high-risk MDS, and the oral form for high-risk MDS (in combination with azacitidine) and transfusion-dependent low-grade MDS.
-The company also plans to expand the label of solid tumor indications, in view of progress in clinical trials overseas.
+As of February 2016, SymBio is developing the IV form of rigosertib for the indication of relapsed or refractory high-risk MDS, and the oral form for high-risk MDS (in combination with azacitidine).